Tidal migration of exoplanets around M-dwarfs: frequency-dependent tidal dissipation: Introduction

 As the majority of stars in the galaxy are low-mass, the characteristics of M-dwarfs as planetary hosts are important for understanding the effects of tides in the most common exoplanet systems.
 Though the low luminosity of M-dwarfs makes them intrinsically more difficult to observe, short-period exoplanet systems around M-dwarfs are of interest as they are likely to be located in the habitable zone of the M-dwarfs \citep[e.g., Trappist-1,][]{2017Natur.542..456G} and are relatively easy to detect.
 Statistical analysis of exoplanet detections indicates that close-in exoplanets around M-dwarfs are much more abundant than around other spectral types, and they are also more likely to be small with $R \lesssim R_{\oplus}$ \citep{Mulders_2015,hsu2020,dressing2013,ment2023}.
 With TESS already contributing dozens of exoplanets with measured masses and radii hosted by M-dwarfs and the Nancy Grace Roman Space Telescope anticipated to yield $\sim \!
 10^3$ small planets around early- and mid-M dwarfs \citep{tamburo2023}, the plethora of observed systems will facilitate tests of theoretical predictions for how planetary architectures are shaped by effects such as tides.

 Studies of tidal dissipation in low-mass stellar hosts have accounted for the influential contribution of the dynamical tide, which can provide orders of magnitude larger dissipation than the equilibrium tide \citep{ogilvie2007,bolmont2016}.
 Many also follow how the strength of the tidal dissipation varies during the evolution of the star.
-In these low-mass stars that are either fully convective ($M \lesssim 0.35\, M_{\odot}$) or have a convective envelope with a radiative core, inertial modes (i-modes) excited in the stellar convective zone comprise the dynamical tide.
+In these low-mass stars ($M \lesssim 0.35\, M_{\odot}$) that are fully convective during the pre-main sequence and the main sequence for $\sim \!
+10^{11\text{--}12}$ yr, inertial modes (i-modes) excited in the stellar convective zone comprise the dynamical tide.
 Restored by the Coriolis force, i-modes propagate with rotating-frame frequencies $-2\Omega_s < \omega < 2\Omega_s$, where $\Omega_s$ is the stellar spin frequency, and may be damped by a convective turbulent viscosity.
 Stars containing radiative zones also experience dissipation due to radiative damping of internal gravity waves.
 At larger frequencies, the contribution from fundamental modes (f-modes), also described as surface gravity modes, constitutes the majority of the star's equilibrium tidal response.